-The cost of third-party feedstock ore our Chemicals Segment purchased in the last half of 2018 and first half of 2019 was higher as compared to the first half of 2018 and such higher cost feedstock ore was reflected in our Chemicals Segment's results of operations in the first six months of 2019.
-Consequently, our cost of sales per metric ton of TiO2 sold in the first six months of 2019 was higher than our per-metric ton cost in the first six months of 2018 (excluding the effect of changes in currency exchange rates) primarily due to higher third-party feedstock ore costs.
+The cost of third-party feedstock ore our Chemicals Segment purchased in the last half of 2018 and first nine months of 2019 was higher as compared to the first half of 2018 and such higher cost feedstock ore was reflected in our Chemicals Segment's results of operations in 2019.
+Consequently, our cost of sales per metric ton of TiO2 sold in the first nine months of 2019 was higher than our per-metric ton cost in the first nine months of 2018 (excluding the effect of changes in currency exchange rates).
 We expect our cost of sales per metric ton of TiO2 sold in 2019 to be higher than our per-metric ton cost in 2018 primarily due to higher feedstock costs.

-Our Chemicals Segment started 2019 with average selling prices 3% lower than the beginning of 2018.
-In the second quarter of 2019, our Chemicals Segment's average selling prices at the end of the second quarter of 2019 were 2% higher than at the end of the first quarter and were 2% lower than at the end of 2018.
-Industry data indicates that overall TiO2 inventory held by producers stood at seasonal low levels in the second quarter of 2019.
-As a result of all of the foregoing factors, including rising raw material costs and rising global demand, we expect the market will support additional selling price increases during the remainder of 2019.
+Our Chemicals Segment started 2019 with average TiO2 selling prices 3% lower than the beginning of 2018, and average selling prices at the end of the third quarter of 2019 were comparable to the end of 2018.
+Average TiO2 selling prices declined by 4% in the first quarter of 2019, then improved by 2% in each of the second and third quarters of 2019.
+Supplies of certain grades of TiO2 remain tight, while inventories of certain other grades are adequate.
+Considering all of the foregoing factors, including rising raw material costs, and anticipating seasonal demand fluctuations as we enter the fourth calendar quarter, we expect selling prices to remain stable during the remainder of 2019.

-Overall, we expect our Chemicals Segment's sales in 2019 will be higher as compared to 2018, principally as a result of the favorable impact of higher expected sales volumes partially offset by the unfavorable impact of lower expected average selling prices.
-In addition, we expect our Chemicals Segment's operating income in 2019 will be lower as compared to 2018, as the favorable impact of higher expected sales volumes would be more than offset by the unfavorable impact of lower raw material costs (principally feedstock ore) in 2019.
+Overall, we expect our Chemicals Segment's sales in 2019 will be higher as compared to 2018, principally as a result of the favorable impact of higher expected sales volumes partially offset by the unfavorable impact of lower expected average selling prices (primarily during the first half of the year).
+In addition, we expect our Chemicals Segment's operating income in 2019 will be lower as compared to 2018, as the favorable impact of higher expected sales volumes would be more than offset by the unfavorable impact of lower expected average selling prices and higher raw material and other operating costs in 2019.

 Due to the constraints of high capital costs and extended lead time associated with adding significant new TiO2 production capacity, especially for premium grades of TiO2 products produced from the chloride process, we believe increased and sustained profit margins will be necessary to financially justify major expansions of TiO2 production capacity required to meet expected future growth in demand.
-Substantial expansions of TiO2 production capacity production becomes available to meet demand growth.
+Substantial expansions of TiO2 production capacity generally take several years before such production becomes available to meet demand growth.